-- The remote controller can learn approximately 70 to 90 commands, although this will be less if commands that use a lot of memory are learned. - Remote controller buttons such as Play, Stop, and Pause are preprogrammed with commands for controlling Onkyo CD players, cassette decks, and DVD players.
-However, they can learn new commands, and you can restore the preprogrammed commands at any time by resetting the remote controller (→ page 75). - To overwrite a previously acquire command, repeat this procedure. - Depending on the remote controller that you are using, there may be some buttons that won't work as expected, or even some remotes with which learning is impossible. - Only commands from infrared remote controllers can be acquire. - When the remote controller runs out of batteries, all commands acquired will be lost and will have to be learned all over again.
+- The following buttons cannot learn new commands: ORECEIVER, ALL OFF, MY MOVIE, MY TV, MY MUSIC, REMOTE MODE, MODE, HOME. - The remote controller can learn approximately 70 to 90 commands, although this will be less if commands that use a lot of memory are learned. - Remote controller buttons such as Play, Stop, and Pause are preprogrammed with commands for controlling Onkyo CD players, cassette decks, and DVD players.
+However, they can learn new commands, and you can restore the preprogrammed commands at any time by resetting the remote controller (→ page 81). - To overwrite a previously acquire command, repeat this procedure. - Depending on the remote controller that you are using, there may be some buttons that won't work as expected, or even some remotes with which learning is impossible. - Only commands from infrared remote controllers can be acquire. - When the remote controller runs out of batteries, all commands acquired will be lost and will have to be learned all over again.
 Therefore, do not discard your other remote controllers.